Skip to navigation

 Unfortunately I didn't have time to visit the jagged island of Moorea, as seen here from neighbouring Tahiti

-1 This is a confusing issue.
+2 This is a confusing issue.
 Many older women in Polynesia are huge, and wear these awful Mother Hubbard dresses that the missionaries brought in to cover up the previously naked natives.
-I had been told that Polynesian men like their women on the large side, and that being fat is regarded as a good thing, not the social stigma it is in the fat-free consciousness of the western world: I thought this was a particularly healthy attitude.
+I had been told that Polynesian men like their women on the large side, and that being fat is regarded as a good thing, rather than the social stigma it is in the stick-thin fashion consciousness of the western world; this struck me as a particularly healthy attitude, as there's nothing remotely attractive about anorexic models.
 There's only one odd thing: Miss Tahiti is a gorgeous, slim girl, whom I was lucky enough to watch dancing at the craft show, and the girls who shake their hips at the dance contests are hardly what one would call overweight.
 Somewhere between young girl and old woman there occurs a metabolic change of immense proportions, literally, and it's weird.